Underground Singapore

 Bonus: Bidadari Bus Interchange

-MRT lines and expressways have been constructed underground, but there’s soon to be a new member of this party – bus interchanges.
+MRT lines and expressways have been constructed underground, but there’s said to be a new member of this party – bus interchanges.

 Singapore’s underground world